 Lupinus hirsutissimus – photo The common name of stinging lupine for this annual does not begin to illustrate the charm of this plant.
 Covered with stiff hairs, it bristles with enthusiasm.
 Red violet fls. in spring.
 30 seeds

-Lupinus luteolus – The erect stems of the annual butter lupine branch to form a candelabra effect.
+Lupinus luteolus – photo The erect stems of the annual butter lupine branch to form a candelabra effect.
 Spikes of soft yellow flowers develop grey to blue tones as they mature.
 Late spring/early summer bloom.
-20 seeds limited supply
+30 seeds

 Lupinus microcarpus var microcarpus (L. subvexus) – photo Bright red violet to purple flowers are carried in spikes over low green leaves on this spring blooming annual.
 Low leaves, nice show.
 30 seeds